Just 7% of people with pancreatic cancer are alive after five years. The pancreatic cancer survival rate after ten years is less than 2%.

 Uncloak and Dagger

 Dr. Balachandran and his colleagues, including Jedd Wolchok, Timothy Chan, Steven Leach, and Taha Merghoub, looked at patients whose pancreatic tumors were surgically removed and who in some cases received subsequent chemotherapy.
 Compared with pancreatic tumors from people who had low survival rates, tumors from long-term survivors (average survival of six years) had nearly 12 times the number of immune cells called T cells inside them.
+The presence of many T cells meant a better pancreatic cancer prognosis.

 T cells are specialized at distinguishing foreign invaders, like infections and cancer, from normal body cells.
 They recognize bits of proteins on the cells’ surface called antigens, which serve as a kind of molecular fingerprint.